openUC2/UC2-GIT/APPLICATIONS/APP_INLINE_HOLOGRAM/Readme.md

 </p>

-For reconstructing the Hologram, acquired on-chip (Raspi-Cam, left) one only needs to "deconvolve" it with the free propagator at a certain z-distance (i.e. fresnel propagator).
+For reconstructing the Hologram, acquired on-chip (Raspi-Cam, left) one only needs to "deconvolve" it with the free propagator at a certain z-distance (i.e. Fresnel propagator).

 A more in-detail documentation can be found [here](../../WORKSHOP/INLINE-HOLOGRAMM)